saildot4k/saildot4k.github.io/docs/crystal-chips/cc-files.md

     * [x] Uploaded to github
     * [ ] Script for ease of use
     * [ ] Document for ease of use
-- [ ] HDD IRXs not installed for V14 and later PS2s
+- [x] HDD IRXs not installed for V14 and later PS2s
-- [ ] CC2.0 8MB Dataflash support in FW
+- [-] CC2.0 8MB Dataflash support in FW
-    * [ ] 1056 Page Support for AT45DB642D in testing
+    * [-] 1056 Page Support for AT45DB642D in testing
-    * [ ] 256 Page Support for AT45DB621E in testing
+    * [-] 256 Page Support for AT45DB621E in testing